elastic/kibana/oas_docs/README.md

 ## Bundling automation

+Bundling Kibana OpenAPI bundles is **Step 2** of the workflow.
 To keep the final resulting bundles always up-to-date and in sync with the source OpenAPI specs, the bundling runs as part of the `Checks` step in CI on every PR build and on merge builds.
 If there are any changes to the source OpenAPI files, these changes get propagated to the final bundles and CI commits the changes.
 In that case the build is marked as failed and needs to be restarted.

 ## Bundling solution domains

+API domains bundling is **Step 1** of the workflow.

 ### Security Solution